MUSIC MAN History

 Since the 1990s, various variation models bearing the "StingRay" name have been released.

-Here's a look at the main variation models that have arrived at TCGAKKI in the past!
+Here’s a comprehensive look at the main variation models that have arrived at TCGAKKI in the past!

 MUSIC MAN/StingRay EX 1998

-The 'EX' series, which uses parts similar to those in the U.S.A. and is assembled domestically.
+The "EX" series, which uses the same parts as the U.S.A. models but is assembled domestically

 MUSIC MAN/StingRay TB 2002